Copyright: Tommaso Stella

 A mere seven hundred light years from Earth, toward the constellation Aquarius, a sun-like star is dying.
-Its last few thousand years have produced the Helix Nebula (NGC 7293), a well studied and nearby example of a Planetary Nebula, typical of this final phase of stellar evolution.
-A total of 90 hours of exposure time have gone in to creating this expansive view of the nebula.
-Combining narrow band image data from emission lines of hydrogen atoms in red and oxygen atoms in blue-green hues, it shows remarkable details of the Helix’s brighter inner region about 3 light-years across.
+The dying star’s last few thousand years have produced the Helix Nebula (NGC 7293), a well studied and nearby example of a Planetary Nebula, typical of this final phase of stellar evolution.
+Combining narrow band image data from emission lines of hydrogen atoms in red and oxygen atoms in blue-green hues, it shows tantalizing details of the Helix, including its bright inner region about 3 light-years across.
 The white dot at the Helix’s center is this Planetary Nebula’s hot, central star.
 A simple looking nebula at first glance, the Helix is now understood to have a surprisingly complex geometry.

 Courtesy of NASA Astronomy Picture of the Day